Frederick Blake Jr.

 Statements in Debates

 Thank you, Madam Speaker.
-I have no further questions at this time.
+Thank you to the Minister for that.
+No further questions at this time.
 Thank you.

 Thank you, Mr. Speaker.
 Sorry.
 At this time I have no further questions.
 Thank you.